The Illusion of Certainty: Uncertainty Quantification for LLMs Fails under Ambiguity: Introduction

 \section{Introduction}

 Many linguistic tasks that are solved by Large language models (LLMs) can be framed as \emph{question-answering} (QA): a user poses a query, and the model provides an answer.
-As LLMs are increasingly deployed in high-stakes domains—such as medical diagnosis, legal advice, or autonomous decision-making it becomes critical not only to obtain correct answers but also to have reliable estimates of how well the model understands the data, also referred to as \emph{epistemic uncertainty}.
-An important consideration when assessing model reliability in this context is that some questions permit more than one answer.
+As LLMs are increasingly deployed in high-stakes domains such as medical diagnosis, legal advice, and autonomous decision-making, it becomes critical to understand when a model’s prediction should be trusted.
+This is closely tied to having meaningful estimates of how well the model understands the data, commonly referred to as \emph{epistemic uncertainty}.
+Importantly, when assessing model reliability, questions can have multiple correct answers.
+This creates ambiguity about the expected correct answer.
 Consider these two examples: